Shafqat Emmanuel and Shagufta Kausar blasphemy case

 Shafqat Emmanuel and Shagufta Kausar are a Pakistani Christian couple who in 2014 were convicted of blasphemy by a Pakistani court, receiving a sentence of death by hanging.
 In 2021, the convictions were overturned.

 The couple

 Married couple Shafqat Emmanuel and Shagufta Kausar were living in poverty with their four children in a mission compound of Gojra Church in Toba Tek Singh District in Punjab, Pakistan.
 Kausar was the only working person in the family.
-Emmanuel was confined to a wheelchair, due to an accident in 2004 that resulted him in suffering a spinal injury, causing him to be paralyzed below the chest.
+Emmanuel used a wheelchair, due to an accident in 2004 that resulted him in suffering a spinal injury, causing him to be paralyzed below the chest.
 According to Shagufta, the injury was caused by a stray bullet that hit him.